gnosia93/tera-to-redshift/README.md

 # tera-to-redshift

 This document describe DW migration from teradata to amazon redshift.
-Tasks are consist of folllowing two category.
+Tasks are consist of folllowing two categories.

 - _Develope Redshift Migration Strategy_
 - _Modernize ETL with AWS Glue_